ibm-cloud-docs/codeengine/plan-build.md

 To give {{site.data.keyword.codeengineshort}} access to your source code, you need to make it available in a Git repository, for example in [GitHub](https://github.com/) or [GitLab](https://gitlab.com).
 If your source repository is not public, you must add [access to {{site.data.keyword.codeengineshort}}](/docs/codeengine?topic=codeengine-code-repositories).

-## Decide which build strategy to use
+## Choose a build strategy
 {: #build-strategy}

-{{site.data.keyword.codeengineshort}} can build your container image using two strategies:
+{{site.data.keyword.codeengineshort}} can build your container image by using one of two strategies:

-- [Dockerfile](https://docs.docker.com/engine/reference/builder/) build using the [Kaniko](https://github.com/GoogleContainerTools/kaniko) tool.
-To use this strategy, you must add a Dockerfile your source repository that describes the steps to build a container image from your source repository.
-The Dockerfile may contain steps that copy static files from your sources into the container, for example to host them by a web service, or compile source code written in the language of your choice and add the resulting binary to your container image.
+- [Dockerfile](https://docs.docker.com/engine/reference/builder/) build that uses the [Kaniko](https://github.com/GoogleContainerTools/kaniko) tool.
+To use this strategy, add a Dockerfile your source repository.
+This Dockerfile describes the steps needed to build a container image from your source repository.
+The Dockerfile might contain steps that copy static files from your sources into the container, for example to host by a web service, or compile source code written in the language of your choice and add the resulting binary to your container image.
-- [Cloud Native Buildpacks](https://buildpacks.io/) using [Paketo](https://paketo.io/) inspect your source repository to detect which runtime environment your code is based on and how a container images is built from your sources.
-Buildpacks make assumptions on the directory structure of your source repositories.
-You should check the samples provided for your runtime to learn how to structure your source repository correctly.
-The supported runtimes are:
+- [Cloud Native Buildpack](https://buildpacks.io/) that uses [Paketo](https://paketo.io/) to inspect your source repository and detect which runtime environment that your code is based on and how a container images is built from your sources.
+Buildpack makes assumptions on the directory structure of your source repositories.
+For more information about how to structure your source repository correctly, see the samples provided for your runtime.

 | Runtime   | Version | Samples |
 | --------- | ------- | ------- |